Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity

 \section{Introduction}

 A random tessellation is a random subdivision of a space into disjoint regions or cells $\mathcal{C}_i$, see~\cite{Moller1989, Lieshout2012} for a formal definition.
 Perhaps the most basic random tessellation model partitions the plane $\mathbb{R}^2$ into Voronoi cells.
 In order to construct them, a set of random nuclei (or seeds) $S_i$ are first distributed, and then, the locations of the plane are associated with the nearest seed for the Euclidean distance.
-The boundaries of the Voronoi cells are equidistant to the two nearest seeds.
-When the distribution of the seeds follows the stationary \ac{PPP} with a finite intensity $\lambda\!>\!0$, the random tessellation is widely-known as the \ac{PVT}~\cite{Moller1989, Lieshout2012}.
-Since the concept of \ac{PVT} is quite fundamental, it accepts a wide range of applications from geo-sciences and astronomy, e.g.,~\cite{Schoenberg2008, Ramella2001} to telecommunications~\cite{Baccelli2001}.
+The boundaries of the Voronoi cells are equidistant to the two nearest seeds, while the vertices of the tessellation are equidistant to the three nearest seeds.
+When the seeds are distributed randomly with intensity $\lambda\!>\!0$, i.e., a \ac{PPP}, the random tessellation is widely-known as the \ac{PVT}~\cite{Moller1989, Lieshout2012}.